alstn8022/LaserChess/README.md

 [ICODI JUDGE](http://1.238.69.9:7500)

 # Caution
-I'm working on bug fixing, but it still may contain bugs.
+* I'm working on bug fixing, but it still may contain bugs.
+* Nogada Code.
+It means BalJeokWha.